martinescardo/HoTT-UF-Agda-Lecture-Notes/index.md

 the original Martin-Löf type theories, and this is what happens in these notes, and what Voevodsky did in his brilliant [original development in the computer system Coq](https://github.com/UniMath/Foundations).
-Our use of Agda, rather than Coq, is a personal matter of taste only, and the students are encouraged to learn Coq, too.
+Our use of `Agda`, rather than `Coq`, is a personal matter of taste only, and the students are encouraged to learn `Coq`, too.

 [<sub>Table of contents ⇓</sub>](toc.html#contents)
 #### <a name="homotopytypetheory"></a> Homotopy type theory